Moist and rich chocolate gateau (chocolate cake), dusted with powdered sugar and garnished with raspberries.

 - Pour the batter into the pan and give the pan several sharp taps on the counter to bring up any air bubbles that may be trapped in the batter.

-- Run a knife along the edges of the cake and carefully turn the cake over onto a rack and remove the pan and the parchment paper.
-Invert the cake onto a serving platter before serving.
-As the cake cools, it may deflate a bit.
-Decorate with raspberry and dust the powder sugar before serving.
+- Run a knife along the edges of the cake and carefully turn the cake over onto a plate or cake stand.
+Decorate the cake with raspberry and dust the powdered sugar before serving.

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3 days or in the freezer for a month.